francois-rd/coma/docs/source/tutorials/intro.rst

             coma.register("greet", Cmd, {"message": "Hello World!"})
             coma.wake()

-    This separation between initialization and invocation is done so that stateful commands can be initialized based on config attributes, which is typically more straightforward than delaying part of the initialization until :obj:`run` is called.
+    This separation between initialization and execution is done so that stateful commands can be initialized based on config attributes, which is typically more straightforward than delaying part of the initialization until :obj:`run` is called.